Fundraising in a pandemic requires ingenuity.

 “The Festival of Trees committee along with the PECM Hospital Auxiliary board and volunteers extend a heartfelt thank you to the people who donated, and bid on the beautifully decorated trees, purchased baked goods, or items from the Second Time Around Shop Christmas boutique,” said Liz Jones, chairperson of the Festival of Trees.
 “Once again our community showed up and was very generous in both donating and bidding.”

 In addition to the crash cart defibrillator, the funds raised through the Festival of Trees purchased a Centrella SMART bed for the inpatient unit at PECMH.
 This bed is fully adjustable with electronic controls.
 Raising or lowering the bed makes it easier to get into or out of, reducing the risk of a fall and further injury.
 Patients benefit from these new beds which offer a supportive and therapeutic surface to optimize healing.
 The mattress is designed to reduce the incidence of pressure injuries and is built with a high weight capacity.
 The bed also offers easy to understand verbal safety prompts such as, ‘the care team has been called’ or ‘brake not set’.
 The USB port also makes charging electronic devices more accessible to the patient.
+Hey everyone.
+Just tried my newly bought V-pill.
+After half an hour my private bits work again as before.
+Only better and more intense.
+I feel younger already.
+But it only works with sexual stimulation, that is very true.
+Out of interest I tried and did nothing, and nothing was happening indeed.
+After taking my Viagra 100 mg I could notice a slight tingling of the skin.
+It seems to be part of its effect, or something.

 “The contributions the PECMH Auxiliary make to fund this type of equipment greatly benefits the well-being of patients,” said Shannon Coull, executive director of the PECMH Foundation.
 “Our patients are fortunate to have such a committed team of volunteers working on their behalf.
 Last year our County Hospital staff managed over 40,000 visits.
 Thanks to our donors, including the PECMH Auxiliary, our dedicated medical team continues to have access to the equipment and tools they need to be able to provide you and your loved ones with the care you deserve, close to home.
 Community support is so important because medical equipment is not paid for by the government.
 Your donations support the skilled and compassionate care that is happening every day inside the hospital.”